briancordanyoung/Kal/README.markdown

 -----------------------------------------
 ![](http://farm9.staticflickr.com/8308/7898361456_debb9e2695.jpg)

 This project aims to provide an open-source implementation of the month view in Apple's mobile calendar app (MobileCal).
+Using the UIAppearance proxy, the look can also be completely customized.
 When the user taps a day on the calendar, any associated data for that day will be displayed in a table view directly below the calendar.
 As a client of the Kal component, you have 2 responsibilities:

 1. Tell Kal which days need to be marked with a dot because they have associated data.
 2. Provide UITableViewCells which display the details (if any) for the currently selected day.